kannibalox/pyrosimple/docs/pyrotorque-jobs.md

 ## Tree Watch

-This job is for loading torrents into rtorrent.
+This job is for loading torrents into rTorrent.
 While the native tools work well enough for simply loading torrents, this job allows for additional features like conditional logic and invalid file handling.